top of page

 • Simplify all legislation see our Supreme Law Policy.

-• Make convicted criminals pay for all costs of their investigation, trial and conviction, and prison if they are sent there.
+• Ensure convicted criminals pay for all costs of their investigation, trial and conviction, and prison if they are sent there.

-• Carryout investigations through a standard process, which then documents all available evidence, for the judges inspection and judgement (and public inspection).
+• Carryout investigations through a standard investigative process, which then documents all available evidence, for presentation to the judges, and ultimately the public.

 • Replace juries with highly trained Judges.